craftcms/docs/docs/commerce/4.x/orders-carts.md

 When we use the terms “cart” and “order”, we’re always referring to an [Order](commerce4:craft\commerce\elements\Order) element; a cart is simply an order that hasn’t been completed—meaning its `isCompleted` property is `false` and its `dateCompleted` is `null`.

+Typically, a cart is completed in response to a customer [making a payment](./making-payments.md)—or by satisfying other requirements you’ve defined through [configuration](./config-settings.md) or an [extension](./extend/README.md).

 ## Carts

 As a customer or store manager is building a cart, the goal is to maintain an up-to-date list of items with their relevant costs, discounts, and promotions.
 For this reason, the cart will be recalculated each time a change is made.